Halfpoint - Fotolia

 Suppliers are building immersive technologies, mixing the tangible world with the intangible one.
 A few variations on the theme have emerged, and each has its own ideal applications:

 Virtual reality uses headsets, sometimes in combination with physical spaces or multi-projected environments, to generate realistic images, sounds and other sensations in an imaginary environment.
 This technology is used for corporate training and consumer applications, such as gaming.

 Augmented reality takes a live view of the physical world and augments it with computer-generated input, such as sounds, video, graphics and GPS data.
-Augmentation techniques are typically performed in real time and mesh well with tasks such as system repair and product design.
+Augmentation techniques are typically performed in real time.
+Uses for augmented reality include system repair and product design tasks.

 Assisted reality, sometimes called mixed reality, enables users to see contextually relevant digital information via hands-free displays.
 However, the content is not tied to real-world objects and is usually two-dimensional, for example, text, images or diagrams rather than three-dimensional objects.

 Much like cloud, reality technologies feature a number of different deployment models.
 Consequently, market subsets are emerging and precise demarcations are lacking.

 Is it really the age of IoT, virtual reality and augmented reality?